ibm-cloud-docs/blockchain-sw-251/howto/ibp-v2-troubleshooting.md

   ```
   {: codeblock}

 The peer restarts and then you can retry the smart contract installation.
+Because the original installation failed you need to specify a new smart contract name and version.

 ## Why is my Node.js smart contract instantiation failing?
 {: #ibp-v2-troubleshooting-nodejs-instantiate}